 Profiles#

-• Dr. Lewis Howell (1754–1778) — Twin brother of Richard Howell.
-Surgeon for the 2nd New Jersey Regiment from December 1774 until his death on June 5, 1778, seven days after the Battle of Monmouth.
+Dr. Lewis Howell (1754–1778), Twin brother of Richard Howell.
+Surgeon for the 2nd New Jersey Regiment.
+Fell ill during the Monmouth campaign, resigned July 5, 1778, and died shortly thereafter at a tavern near Monmouth Court House.
 He participated in the Greenwich Tea Burning and cared for soldiers through the Valley Forge winter.
 His burial place remains unknown.

 For the full genealogical context of the Howell family from Wales through colonial America, see the Family section.